BastienLBCH/poc-messaging-service-queries/README.md

 # Used for integrated frontend & unit testing
 KEYCLOAK_TOKEN_URL
-STATIC_URL
+ACCESS_URL
 ```
 - **KEYCLOAK_CLIENT_ID** : ID of the keycloak client used to authentify users
 - **KEYCLOAK_USERS_URL** : [Keycloak endpoint to list realm's users](https://www.keycloak.org/docs-api/22.0.1/rest-api/#_users) ({base_url}/admin/realms/{realm}/users)
 - **COMMAND_SERVER** : Base url (http://host:port) of the command service.
 Should not end with a /
-- **STATIC_URL**: Tell the frontend how to reach this service (for example if behind an API Gateway) to get resources like js scripts
+- **ACCESS_URL**: Tell the frontend how to reach this service (for example if behind an API Gateway) to get resources like js scripts
 - **KEYCLOAK_TOKEN_URL**: DO NOT PUT IT TWICE.
 Keycloak url to get the access token.
 This argument is needed for both unit testing and using the demo frontend app ({base_url}/realms/{realm}/protocol/openid-connect/token)